-As a language training company, we get this question constantly: “How do I approach my employee about the fact that everyone has a hard time understanding him/her because of his/her heavy accent?”
+As a language training company, we get this question constantly: “How do I approach my employee about their accent?
+It seems as though everyone has a hard time understanding him/her because of his/her heavy accent.“

 In fact, I got a call like this just the other day from a CEO.

 “We have two new interns this year, and we would like to hire both of them when they are finished with their internships,” the CEO told me.
 “They are incredible.
 But we’re having a hard time understanding one of them.
 Her work is great, but at meetings, we’re not sure what she’s saying sometimes due to her strong accent.”